bendv/tgrass/README.md

 install_github("dutri001/bfastSpatial")
 ```

-## Create spatio-temporal raster data set (stdrs) from a directory of .tif files
+## Create spatio-temporal raster data set (strds) from a directory of .tif files
 I have a directory with .tif files representing separate SWIR2 (band 7) layers and I want to register these into a spatio-temporal raster data set using GRASS 7.

 ![File List](https://github.com/bendv/tgrass/blob/master/img/file_list.png)